 I was first, and most influenced by the work of Jaime Jackson.
 He paved the way for an overwhelming number of us to learn how to forge healthy bare hooves and dramatically improve the health and performance of domestic horses.
 With this came the ability to unlock the mysteries of founder, navicular syndrome, white line disease, and hoof wall cracks.
 I later studied the wild horse research of Gene Ovnicek and Dr. Robert Bowker.
 I picked up more information from their work, and valuable confirmation of what I had already learned from Jaime.

 The area we were in had been under heavy snow until a few weeks prior to our arrival.
 The horses were eating tiny green shoots of new grass emerging from the cracks in the rocks.
 They would find about one nibble, among the rocks, per two steps.
-Our calculations confirmed they were, in fact, moving at least twenty miles per day in this rugged landscape.
+Using gridded topo maps, our calculations confirmed they were, in fact, moving at least twenty miles per day in this rugged landscape.
 Interestingly, there were a few areas under wooded sections that had decent stands of grass and soft, wet footing, but it was rare to see any sign that a horse had been in there.
 They preferred the open spaces and high, rocky ridges where they could see around them.
 The mares were dropping foals while we were there and both the mares and the foals were extremely healthy.
 What in the world did they eat all winter?
 The grass would have been covered with snow, if it existed at all.
-I assure you I will find out next winter!
+I found more questions than answers.

 How has the horse world ignored the remarkable lessons the natural horse has to offer us?
 Only a few people have noticed them and very little time has been spent studying them.
 Yet the tiny peaks of a few people have revolutionized hoof care, taught us to cure “incurable” disease and advanced the training world by leaps and bounds.
 What if real scientific study was done?
 Who knows what we could learn.
 Do they deworm themselves?
 Do they seek minerals and medicinal plants?
 Do they colic?
 Do they founder?
 How old do they get?
 How long are they sound?
 How are these mares so healthy right after foaling and a harsh winter?
 What exactly wrecks their bodies so much after only six weeks of domestication?
 What if a racehorse was raised in this environment?
 A steeplechaser?
 A barrel horse?
 An endurance horse?
 A hunter?
 Would it even be fair to the competition?
 The list of possibilities goes on and on.
 The true wild horse is an endangered species, because true wild horse country is almost gone.
 We had better learn to treat them as such and get all of the answers we can from them before it’s too late.